 Terlingua, Texas is base-camp for the 'Gambler 500 Mexico'.
 This charming, quirky desert town is full of character, music and west Texas hospitality.
-Enjoy underground bars, guitars on the porch, even a creepy cemetery.
+Enjoy live music & guitars on the porch, even a creepy cemetery.

 The trails in the BBNP are challenging and spectacular.
-The 'Old Ore Road' is 26 miles of twists and turns passing tinaja and desert springs.
+The 'River Road' is 51 miles of twists and turns passing tinaja and desert springs.
 The scenery is like nothing to be found anywhere else in the hemisphere.
 Rated as 'DEVILS &*%^HOLE' for a reason- you've been warned!

 The Big Bend region is remote and far from just about anywhere.
 The reward for venturing to the area is spectacular scenery.
 From lowland deserts to pinon and Juniper tree covered mountains in the Chisos.
 The solitude will give you an amazing experience with breathtaking vistas and lifelong memories.
 Hermosa.

 Some of the most challenging terrain comes on the third day of the rally.
 We enter the BBRSP attempting the 'Road to Nowhere'.
 This takes us up to the top of what looks like an ancient asteroid impact crater with stunning views and steep drop-offs.
 Only those with big huevos need attempt.